-The Royale Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
+The Royale Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 One of the group of theaters constructed for the Chanin Organization during the 1920s, it helped shape the character of the Broadway theater district.
 Designed for the Chanins by Herbert J. Krapp, the most prolific architect of the Broadway theater district, the Royale represents a typical and important aspect of the nation's theatrical history.

-Built as part of the Chanins' mixed-use project of three theaters and a hotel, the Royale helped complete the development of "Shubert Alley," the heart of the theater district.
+The Royale was built as part of the Chanins' mixed-use project of three theaters and a hotel on "Shubert Alley," the heart of the theater district.
 A medium size theater, seating 1200, it was intended to house musicals.
-Its facade, in the "modern Spanish" style Krapp developed for the Chanins' later theaters, is a handsome design, which links it stylistically to the other theaters in the group.
+Its interior, in the "modern Spanish" style Krapp developed for the Chanins' later theaters, is a handsome design, reflecting not only Krapp's expertise, but is also the work of designer Roman Melzer and the murals of painter Willy Pogany.

-For half a century the Royale Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For half a century the Royale Theater interior has served as home to countless numbers of the plays, through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

 The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.
 Individual authors are noted by initials at the ends of their sections.
-The consultants were Margaret Knapp (MMK), Felicia Dryden (FD), Andrew S. Dolkart (ASD), Eugenie Hoffmeyer (EH), and Peter Donhauser (PD).
+The consultants were Margaret Knapp (MMK), Felicia Dryden (FD), Andrew S. Dolkart (ASD), and Eugenie Hoffmeyer (EH).
 Gale Harris (GH) of the Research Department expanded the research, verified the citations and sources, and provided editorial assistance.
 Marjorie Pearson (MP), Director of Research, wrote the description.
 Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.